simondavies/Veezi-API-Wrapper/README.md

 - `$film->getLanguage()`
 - `$film->getStartDate()`

-There are also some that are returned as Arrays and other objects, take the `$film->getStartDate()`, what is returned is a Carbon instance (https://github.com/briannesbitt/Carbon), so it can be converted using any of the methods availabele through Carbon,
+There are also some that are returned as Arrays and other objects, take the `$film->getStartDate()`, what is returned is a [Carbon](https://github.com/briannesbitt/Carbon) instance, so it can be converted using any of the methods available through Carbon,

 ```php
 //-- set date as a readable date
 $film->getStartDate()->format('l jS \\of F Y');
 ```

-##Motivation
-I was ask to look into using the Veezi API  and to see what would be possible to build an accompanying website.
-In looking at the results and the basics of it, I noticed that I would have to refactor the callbacks inorder to use for website usage, so when searching around I could not find a php wrapper for this API, and thought best to look at doing one where not only would help me but also others.

 ##Installation

- mmm! let me think this one through at the moment as its simple but does rely on a couple of libraries for assitance.
+ mmm! let me think this one through at the moment as its simple but does rely on a couple of libraries for assistance.
 TBC

 ##To Do
-As this is currently on going I have a list of todo's below:
+As this is currently on going I have a list of to do's below:

 - [x] Build the Film Classes
 - [ ] Build the Cinema classes